-This course builds on knowledge obtained in Anatomy and Physiology I by investigating the anatomical structure, organization and general physiology of the digestive, lymphatic, urinary, endocrine, and reproductive systems.
+This course builds on knowledge obtained in Anatomy and Physiology I by investigating the anatomical structure, organization and general physiology of the digestive, lymphatic, urinary, and endocrine systems.
 This course emphasizes the anatomy and physiology of the nervous system, cardiovascular system, and the respiratory system.
-The lab component will consist of hands on learning in the following areas: nervous system, cardiovascular system, respiratory system, and vital sign assessment.
-Additionally, the student specifically becomes aware of the medical prefixes, roots, and suffixes in forming a medical vocabulary.
+Medical terminology will be incorporated into the weekly topics.
+The lab component will consist of hands-on learning in the following areas: Nervous system, cardiovascular system, respiratory system, and vital sign assessment.
 Emphasis will be placed on practical application, skill development, and effective communication techniques.
-Successful completion of competency examinations in an ethical, safe, and effective manner is required for this course.
+Successful completion of competency examinations in an ethical, safe, and effective, manner is required for this course.
 Through the competency examinations, students will perform appropriate measurement and assessment techniques, demonstrate good clinical judgment, and display a professional attitude.
+Prerequisite: ALH120